hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2023-12:** The research group accepted a Video top journal "IEEE Transactions on Circuits and Systems for Video Technology" (SCI-IF:8.4)
 - **2023-11:** The research group accepted a paper in the CCF B Chinese journal Computer Engineering
 - **2023-11:** Canwen Li, a 20-level undergraduate student in our group, won the S Award of the American Collegiate Mathematical Contest in Modeling
 - **2023-11:** One paper in CCF Class C journal "Multimedia Tools and Applications" (SCI-IF: 3.1) was accepted